wxMaxima-developers/wxmaxima/info/wxmaxima.md

 `.mac` files are ordinary text files that contain _Maxima_ commands.
 They can be read using _Maxima_’s `batch()` or `load()` command or _wxMaxima_’s File/Batch File menu entry.

-One Example is shown below. `Quadratic.mac` defines a function and afterwards generates a plot with `wxdraw2d()`.
+One example is shown below. `Quadratic.mac` defines a function and afterward generates a plot with `wxdraw2d()`.
-Afterwards the contents of the file `Quadratic.mac` are printed and new defined function `f()` is evaluated.
+Afterward the contents of the file `Quadratic.mac` are printed and newly defined function `f()` is evaluated.

 ![Loading a `.mac` file with `batch()`](./BatchImage.png){ id=img_BatchImage }